-Vat registration in the UK is not usually a legal requirement for new business start up.
+Vat registration in the UK is important.

-They can only make this claim if they still have the receipts for the goods bought and they still use the items in their business as at the time the business is registered.
+They can only make this claim if they still have the receipts for the goods bought and they still use the items in their business at the time the business is registered.

 Services paid for before VAT registration are treated differently.